wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- Means:
 					- Validation:
 						- Error removal: we run tests against the software and we're going to remove some of those errors from the code.
-						- Error forecasting: based on the above, we might do error forecasting that says *"well our big test suite"* -
+						- Error forecasting: based on the above, we might do error forecasting that says *"well our big test suite is reliable"*
+						-
+		-
 -
 -